tolauwae/ars-factum/magic-items/netherese.md

 You trap the soul of a truely ancient being, its power still holds traces of the early magic that shaped the world.
 You gain these benefits from this soul:

 - Your spell save DC and spell attack bonus each increase by 3.
-- You can cast [[Legend Lore]] at will, without expending a spell slot.
+- You can cast _Legend Lore_ at will, without expending a spell slot.
-- Once per day, you may cast [[Time Stop]] at will, without expending a spell slot.
+- Once per day, you may cast _Time Stop_ at will, without expending a spell slot.
 - You can use an action to cast a spell as a ritual.

+#### Soul of the Dragon

+You trap the soul of a powerful dragon, its power grants you unnatural endurance and life force.
+You gain these benefits from this soul:

+- You become immune to fire damage.
+- You gain resistance to all magical damage.
+- You no longer age.
+- Once per day, you may cast _Polymorph (only self)_ at will, without expending a spell slot.

 ### Crafting